-As you work through these steps for each competitor, try to find ways you can improve upon their approach and add your own spin to it.
+As you work through these steps for each competitor, try to find ways to improve upon their approach and add your spin.

 Create a Keyword Map

-You can put your all into create the right brand elements and still come up short if your customers are unable to find you online.
+You can put your all into creating the correct brand elements and still come up short if your customercannotto finds you online.
 Thankfully, you can look to search engines for help in that realm.
-To get your brand on the radar of the leading search engines, you’ll need a keyword map.
-This map is a list of all the top keywords people use to find products and services in your industry.
+You’ll need a keyword map to get your brand on the radar of the leading search engines.
+This map lists all the top keywords people use to find products and services in your industry.

-To create one, you’ll need to use a keyword research tool, like SEMrush, to see how customers are finding and engaging with your competitors’ websites.
-With this tool, you can just input their website and see all the top keywords that link to each of their pages.
+To create one, you’ll need to use a keyword research tool, like SEMrush, to see how customers find and engage with your competitors’ websites.
+With this tool, you can just input their website and see all the top keywords that link to each page.

-Once you know some of the leading keywords, you can build out a list of even more with Google Ad’s Keyword Planner.
-After compiling your list, you can find the keywords with the most searches each month and use them to plan the pages in your site.
-You may use them to figure out what content should be on your static webpages, blog posts, and landing pages.
-Write down that information in a spreadsheet, so you can refer back to it when building up your website.
+Once you know some of the top keywords, you can build a list of even more with Google Ad’s Keyword Planner.
+After compiling your list, you can find the keywords with the most monthly searches and use them to plan the pages on your site.
+You may use them to determine the content on your static web pages, blog posts, and landing pages.
+Write that information in a spreadsheet to refer to it when building your website.

 Build Up Your Website and Social Media Accounts